Metals · 2024

 +Is there Nickel in Columbia, MO tap water?

-Yes — Columbia, MO's 2024 Consumer Confidence Report lists Nickel at 0.00165 mg/L. Columbia, MO's 2024 Nickel measurement is below the federal limit of 0.1 mg/L (MCL).
+Yes — Columbia, MO's 2024 Consumer Confidence Report lists Nickel at 0.00165 mg/L. Columbia, MO's 2024 report shows Nickel detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Nickel in drinking water?